 Wondering what I am rambling about?
 I know I sound stupid, and it is because I feel red with embarrassment; it’s difficult to put the feeling in words.

 I spent rest of the time sitting there on the ground basking in the beauty of the Eiffel tower against the colourful hues of the dusky evening sky.
+It was still some time to go before the dark.

 My time in Paris was up and the last thing for me to do was to match the smile with the famous portrait of smiling woman, Mona lisa.
 I had allocated about three hours for the Louvre museum but as it turned out in the end there was too much to see, so much of good stuff all around.
 The collection that I really liked was Egyptian along with some prehistoric artifacts.